jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### top

-![*Fedora top screenshot*](images/Chapter-09/monitoring/top/top.png "top")

 The top program provides a dynamic real-time view of a running system.
 It can display system summary information as well as a list of tasks currently being managed by the Linux kernel.
 When the screen comes up there is a lot of data present and at first it might not be clear what you are looking at.

-The main key you need to know is *q* which will quit and exit the top command (just like the less command.)
+![*Fedora top screenshot*](images/Chapter-09/monitoring/top/top.png "top")

 The image below displays the system average loads over longer rolling periods: 1 minute, 5 minutes, and 15 minute rolling average.

 ![*top avg*](images/Chapter-09/monitoring/top/top-avg.png "Top average")

 This section tells you the number of processes, how much memory and swap is in use and how much is free.
 It also tells you the breakdown between users and system on who is using the CPU percentage wise.

 ![*top usage*](images/Chapter-09/monitoring/top/top-usage.png "Top usage")